libretro/docs/docs/guides/tv.md

 ## Frame rate fluctuations

-### Frame rate fluctuations fixes

-#### Variable Refresh Rate (VRR)
-TVs with Variable Refresh Rate (VRR), often found in gaming TVs, independently eliminates screen tearing and stuttering from frame rate fluctuations, which Game picture mode/ALLM alone can't fix—resulting in noticeably smoother gameplay during intense scenes, which becomes increasingly important as graphics demands and refresh rates rise.

-#### Non-VRR TVs: Use RetroArch Synchronization features
+### Frame rate fluctuations fix: Use RetroArch Synchronization features
-RetroArch's `Settings → Video → Synchronization` section provides `Vertical Sync (VSync)` (default: On), `Hard GPU Sync` (default: Off), and `Adaptive VSync` (default: Off) options that reduce tearing and stuttering by synchronizing frames to the display's refresh rate, mimicking some VRR benefits at the software level.
+The Settings → Video → Synchronization menu in RetroArch provides several options to reduce screen tearing and stuttering by synchronizing frame output with the display’s refresh rate.
+These options—Vertical Sync (VSync) (default: On), Hard GPU Sync (default: Off), and Adaptive VSync (default: Off)—offer software-level synchronization that can approximate some of the benefits of Variable Refresh Rate (VRR) available on certain TVs.
+This is necessary because RetroArch does not support native HDMI signaling to automatically enable VRR on compatible displays.